rumram/bindseek_rumram/README.md

 ### source of target sequences

 Used for a quick estimate of extreme value distribution parameters.
-You can choose between nothing, 3utr_fly, 3utr_worm and 3utr_human for better equitation within these species.
+You can choose between 3utr_fly, 3utr_worm and 3utr_human for better equitation within these species.

 ### mature miRNA sequence